-Few areas of historical research have provoked such intensive study as the origins of America’s Great Depression.
-From 1929 to 1933 America suffered the worst economic decline in its history.
+Few areas of historical research have provoked such intensive study as the origins and causes of America’s Great Depression.
+From 1929 to 1933, America suffered the worst economic decline in its history.
 Real national income fell by 36 percent; unemployment increased from 3 percent to over 25 percent; more than 40 percent of all banks were permanently closed; and international investment and trade declined dramatically.

 The dimensions of the economic catastrophe in America and the rest of the world from 1929 to 1933 cannot be captured fully by quantitative data alone.
 Tens of millions of humans suffered intense misery and despair.
-Because of this trauma the Great Depression has dominated much of the macroeconomic debate since the mid-twentieth century.
+Because of this trauma, the Great Depression has dominated much of the macroeconomic debate since the mid-20th century.

 Economists today, however, hold a different view of the effects of Smoot-Hawley.
 While economic historians generally believe the tariff was misguided and may have aggravated the economic crisis, the consensus appears to relegate it to a minor status relative to other forces.
 We believe many modern economists are wrong because flawed modeling leads to two systematic understatements of the tariff’s negative effects.
 The first reason for this is that reliance on macro aggregates can sometimes mask serious underlying problems by dissipating their apparent impact over a broad area.
 For example, U.S. national income declined 36 percent in real terms from 1929 to 1933, and the view held by prominent economists, ranging from University of Chicago Nobel laureate Robert Lucas and Yale economist Robert Shiller to MIT economists Rudiger Dornbush and Stanley Fischer, is that since the foreign-trade sector was only about 7 percent of gross national product (GNP), the tariff (though misguided) could not explain much of this decline.